-BSCA Security refuses to consult with the union; strike at Charleroi airport continues tomorrow (Tuesday)
+BSCA Security refuses to discuss with the unions; strike at Charleroi airport continues tomorrow (Tuesday)

 Passengers traveling through Brussels South Charleroi Airport tomorrow (Tuesday) will have to check flight information with their airline of travel or on the official website of the airport.
 The walkout of security staffers of Security Masters is set to continue after a planned negotiation between management and unions on Monday evening was cancelled.

-“BSCA Security * refuses to sit around the table,” Belgian broadcast VTM NIEUWS knows, “the unions representing the security staffers then decided to continue the strike.”
-Despite the announcement of airport CEO Philippe Verdonck that the airport will be fully operational tomorrow, passengers are faced with another day of mayhem.
+“BSCA Security* refuses to sit around the table,” Belgian broadcast VTM NIEUWS says, “the unions representing the security staffers then decided to continue the strike.”
+Despite the announcement of the airport’s CEO Philippe Verdonck that the airport will be fully operational tomorrow, passengers are faced with another day of mayhem.

 Background: